EventBooking/VenueOps.CrossVenue.Examples/README.md

 $env:CvcAwsSecretKey = 'SECRET KEY SENT SEPARATELY'
 ```

 Once you have set these and run the script, you should see a set of folders/files in the specified directory.

-## Next Steps

-We will be finding a way to publish the VenueOps API SDK NuGet package so that it is available to the cross-platform team, and possibly publicly available for clients as well.
-At that point, we will update this repo with a more complete example of how to retrieve the payloads and deserialize them.
+There is also code demonstrating how to download and deserialize objects directly from S3 without having to write them out locally.

 ## Payload Examples